The Green STEM Initiative

 There is significant evidence that environment-based education can become a significant part of the STEM solution.2 The National Wildlife Federation refers to it as Green STEM.
 Green STEM is built upon a body of research that consistently shows that students who are engaged in environment-based subjects in school will out-perform students who are not participating in environmental programs.
 Moreover, they will be more interested in and enthusiastic about learning science, technology, engineering and math.

 The STEM disciplines (Science, Technology, Engineering and Math) play an important role in the development of the whole student.
 Educating students in STEM fields is critical to our nation's success and most importantly to the National Wildlife Federation, whose mission is to inspire Americans to protect the environment for our children's future.

-We will also highlight connections between the STEM disciplines and the arts.
 The arts play a vital role in the creative processes of the brain.
 Through creativity, innovation is born.
-Music and the visual arts are heavily grounded in mathematical and physical principles, and areas such as film, radio, television, computer gaming are only possible through implementation of engineering principles and technology.2
+Music and the visual arts are heavily grounded in mathematical and physical principles, and areas such as film, radio, television and computer gaming are only possible through implementation of engineering principles and technology.3